GOP governors sent buses of migrants to D.C. — with no plan for what came next

 "Over there in Texas, when we were in the refugee camp, it was tougher because on the border there are military, so they treat the people like militants," said Ronald, the husband.
 "I felt that we were in a better place.
 If we didn't have her family I told her that we would stay here.
 We would stay in Washington."

-Critics – including some Republican state and local officials – have called Gov. Abbott's plan to bus migrants to D.C. "political theater".
-Still, Arizona Governor Doug Ducey joined Texas and started busing migrants to the nation's capital in May.
+Critics — including some Republican state and local officials — have called Abbott's plan to bus migrants to D.C. "political theater".
+Still, Arizona Gov. Doug Ducey joined Texas and started busing migrants to the nation's capital in May.

 "I felt that he truly wanted to get a media hit out of this," said Nuñez of Abbott's move.
 "And that eventually two or three weeks later when everything would die down, he would stop doing it."